ctu-mrs/summer-school-2024/README.md

 **Reasons to assign zero score (and thus to disqualify the solution):**

-  1. violation of assigned dynamic constraints of UAVs,
+  1. violation of assigned dynamic constraints of UAVs (**in horizontal and vertical directions only**; violation of constraints on heading does not affect the score but beware that the heading rate/acceleration of the UAV controller will be limited by these constraints),
   2. violation of minimum allowed distance between obstacles and UAVs,
   3. violation of minimum allowed mutual distance between UAVs,
   4. violation of maximum distance of final trajectory point to the predefined starting location,